-Product name : BNP PARIBAS EASY ESG QUALITY EUROPE Legal Entity Identifier : 2138009SZIFSH2QB3J69

-Does this financial product have a sus etainable investment objective?
-No It will make a minimum of sustainable investments with an environmental objective:% x It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 40% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Sustainable Product name : BNP PARIBAS EASY ESG QUALITY EUROPE Legal Entity Identifier : 2138009SZIFSH20B3J69 investment means an investment in an economic activity Environmental and/or social characteristics that contributes to an environmental or social objective, provided that the Does this financial product have a sustainable investment objective? investment does Yes No not significantly х harm any environmental or social objective and It will make a minimum of It promotes Environmental/Social (E/S) х that the investee sustainable investments with characteristics and while it does not have companies follow an environmental objective: as its objective a sustainable investment, good governance practices. % it will have a minimum proportion of 45% of sustainable investments The EU Taxonomy is a classification in economic activities that system laid down in with an environmental objective in economic qualify as environmentally Regulation (EU) activities that qualify as environmentally sustainable under the EU 2020/852, sustainable under the EU Taxonomy establishing a list of Taxonomy environmentally with an environmental objective in х in economic activities that do economic activities that do not qualify as sustainable not qualify as environmentally economic activities. environmentally sustainable under the EU sustainable under the EU That Regulation Taxonomy Taxonomy does not lay down a list of socially with a social objective х sustainable economic activities.
+Sustainable investments with an environmental objective might be It will make a minimum of It promotes E/S characteristics, but will aligned with the sustainable investments with a not make any sustainable investments Taxonomy or not. social objective: \\\\%